annabelelizabethwhipp/Annabel-Whipp/cv.md

 **2018**

-PhD student in Data Analytics and Society at the University of Leeds
+Masters student and PhD candidate in Data Analytics and Society at the University of Leeds

 Based in the [School of Geography](https://www.geog.leeds.ac.uk) and the [Leeds Institute for Data Analytics](http://lida.leeds.ac.uk)